openelections/docs/contributingcodeguide.md

 #### Transform

 Transforms are functions that update data after they've been loaded into our [data store](http://docs.mongodb.org/manual/).
-They must be registered in a *transforms.py* file.
+They must be registered in a ``{state}\transforms.py`` file.
+A typical update might be parsing candidate names from a single field into name components.

 List available transforms for state.